Last updated: April 9, 2026

 Workshop Lead and Discussant – From Efficacy to Impact: Addressing Gaps in Implementation and Scaling of Behavioural Interventions for Chronic Disease Prevention

 Kenneth E. Freedland, PhD is a Professor Emeritus of Psychiatry at Washington University School of Medicine in St. Louis.
 His research focuses primarily on depression, self-care, social determinants of health, and other behavioral and psychosocial problems in patients with heart failure.
 His methodological expertise includes the selection and design of comparators for behavioral trials, the role and design of pilot studies in behavioral intervention research, the definition and evaluation of clinical significance, and methods for making and tracking progress towards better behavioral treatment outcomes.
-Dr. Freedland has served as the Editor-in-Chief of Health Psychology, an Associate Editor of Psychosomatic Medicine, a member of NIH, VA, and PCORI clinical trial review committees, the Program Director of the NIH Summer Institute on Randomized Behavioral Clinical Trials, and a core faculty member of the NIH ORBIT Institute for training in early-phase behavioral intervention research methods.
+Dr. Freedland has served as the Editor-in-Chief of Health Psychology, an Associate Editor of Psychosomatic Medicine, a member of NIH, Veteran Affairs, and PCORI clinical trial review committees, the Program Director of the NIH Summer Institute on Randomized Behavioral Clinical Trials, and a core faculty member of the NIH ORBIT Institute for training in early-phase behavioral intervention research methods.

 Konstadina Griva, PhD (Nanyang Technological University, Singapore)